nixworks/public/news/2004/04/5/README.md

 ##### Paul Bremer
 ### [ Paul Bremer states that militant Shiite cleric Muqtada al-Sadr is an outlaw and warns that uprisings by the cleric and his followers will not tolerated. ](/news/2004/04/5/paul-bremer-states-that-militant-shiite-cleric-muqtada-al-sadr-is-an-outlaw-and-warns-that-uprisings-by-the-cleric-and-his-followers-will-n.md)
-_Context: Paul Bremer, Shiite, outlaw, militant, Muqtada al-Sadr, cleric_
+_Context: cleric, militant, Shiite, Paul Bremer, Muqtada al-Sadr, outlaw_

 ##### Queen Elizabeth
 ### [ Queen Elizabeth II begins a state visit to France in honour of the centennial of the Entente Cordiale, arriving in the Eurostar via the Channel Tunnel.
 The following day, she is to address the French Senate. ](/news/2004/04/5/queen-elizabeth-ii-begins-a-state-visit-to-france-in-honour-of-the-centennial-of-the-entente-cordiale-arriving-in-the-eurostar-via-the-cha.md)
-_Context: French Senate, Eurostar, Entente Cordiale, Queen Elizabeth, Channel Tunnel_
+_Context: Eurostar, Channel Tunnel, Queen Elizabeth, French Senate, Entente Cordiale_

 ##### Ottawa
 ### [ Ottawa orders the slaughter of 19 million chickens in British Columbia due to bird flu fears. ](/news/2004/04/5/ottawa-orders-the-slaughter-of-19-million-chickens-in-british-columbia-due-to-bird-flu-fears.md)
-_Context: chicken, British Columbia, Ottawa, Avian flu virus_
+_Context: British Columbia, chicken, Avian flu virus, Ottawa_

 ##### Los Angeles Times
 ### [ The "Los Angeles Times" wins five journalism awards in the 2004 Pulitzer Prize. ](/news/2004/04/5/the-los-angeles-times-wins-five-journalism-awards-in-the-2004-pulitzer-prize.md)
-_Context: journalism, 2004 Pulitzer Prize, Los Angeles Times_
+_Context: 2004 Pulitzer Prize, Los Angeles Times, journalism_

 ##### traditional rulers
 ### [ Emir Sheikh Hamad bin Khalifa al-Thani, of Qatar, calls upon Arab states to consider United States proposals for democratic reform.
 He states that Arabs should no longer use the Israeli-Palestinian conflict and security fears to justify delaying such reform. ](/news/2004/04/5/emir-sheikh-hamad-bin-khalifa-al-thani-of-qatar-calls-upon-arab-states-to-consider-united-states-proposals-for-democratic-reform-he-stat.md)
-_Context: Hamad bin Khalifa al-Thani, Sheikh, Arab, Israeli-Palestinian conflict, traditional rulers, Qatar, democratic_
+_Context: Hamad bin Khalifa al-Thani, democratic, Qatar, Sheikh, Arab, traditional rulers, Israeli-Palestinian conflict_

 ##### Mordechai Vanunu
 ### [ Mordechai Vanunu seeks to renounce his Israeli citizenship to avoid confinement to the nation after his release from jail. ](/news/2004/04/5/mordechai-vanunu-seeks-to-renounce-his-israeli-citizenship-to-avoid-confinement-to-the-nation-after-his-release-from-jail.md)